romland/xorzee/README.md

 - Be able to say how much disk-space can bse used for recordings (delete oldest)
 - Delete oldest videos if running out of disk-space
 - At high frame-rate, merge several motion frames into one to easier detect motion (?)
+- Actually write logs to disk?
+Or let something like PM2 handle that?
+- Remove 'http-server' dep on server
+- Rewrite/ditch avahi-dbus
+- Need better name
+- Go through misc directory: Set up service and docker (ditch the shell scripts)
+- Merge doc/notes.txt into README or another .md

 ## Misc notes for myself now
 - For Avahi DBUS API: